Hotmoka/hotmoka/README.md

 import static java.math.BigInteger.ONE;

 import java.math.BigInteger;
+import java.net.URI;
 import java.nio.file.Files;
 import java.nio.file.Paths;
 import java.security.KeyPair;

-import io.hotmoka.beans.MethodSignatures;
-import io.hotmoka.beans.StorageValues;
-import io.hotmoka.beans.TransactionRequests;
-import io.hotmoka.beans.api.requests.SignedTransactionRequest;
-import io.hotmoka.beans.api.transactions.TransactionReference;
-import io.hotmoka.beans.api.values.BigIntegerValue;
-import io.hotmoka.beans.api.values.StorageReference;
-import io.hotmoka.beans.api.values.StringValue;
-import io.hotmoka.crypto.SignatureAlgorithms;
 import io.hotmoka.crypto.api.Signer;
 import io.hotmoka.helpers.GasHelpers;
 import io.hotmoka.helpers.SignatureHelpers;
 import io.hotmoka.node.Accounts;
+import io.hotmoka.node.MethodSignatures;
+import io.hotmoka.node.StorageValues;
+import io.hotmoka.node.TransactionRequests;
 import io.hotmoka.node.api.Node;
+import io.hotmoka.node.api.requests.SignedTransactionRequest;
+import io.hotmoka.node.api.transactions.TransactionReference;
+import io.hotmoka.node.api.values.BigIntegerValue;
+import io.hotmoka.node.api.values.StorageReference;
-import io.hotmoka.node.remote.RemoteNodeConfigBuilders;
+import io.hotmoka.node.api.values.StringValue;
 import io.hotmoka.node.remote.RemoteNodes;

 public class Family {

   // change this with your account's storage reference private final static String
-    ADDRESS = "da5ceafc37c8e5fbf01c299b2ccd1deebcad79d1f37e8cd37bd7af0b3df6faf2#0";
+    ADDRESS = "ecc98397a53d4e9cbab9046caa6e5c96372b6965a6d3626753a2dff9a4f8648d#0";

   public static void main(String[] args) throws Exception {

     // the path of the user jar to install var familyPath = Paths.get("../family/target/family-0.0.1.jar");

-    var config = RemoteNodeConfigBuilders.defaults()
-    	.setURL("panarea.hotmoka.io")
-    	.build();

-    try (var node = RemoteNodes.of(config)) {
+    try (var node = RemoteNodes.of(URI.create("ws://panarea.hotmoka.io"), 20000)) {
-    	// we get a reference to where io-takamaka-code-1.0.1.jar has been stored TransactionReference takamakaCode = node.getTakamakaCode();
+      // we get a reference to where io-takamaka-code-1.3.0.jar has been stored TransactionReference takamakaCode = node.getTakamakaCode();
+      StorageReference manifest = node.getManifest();

-        // we get the signing algorithm to use for requests var signature = SignatureAlgorithms.of(node.getNameOfSignatureAlgorithmForRequests());
+      // we get the signing algorithm to use for requests var signature = node.getConfig().getSignatureForRequests();

       var account = StorageValues.reference(ADDRESS);
       KeyPair keys = loadKeys(node, account);

       // we create a signer that signs with the private key of our account Signer<SignedTransactionRequest<?>> signer = signature.getSigner
         (keys.getPrivate(), SignedTransactionRequest::toByteArrayWithoutSignature);

       // we get the nonce of our account: we use the account itself as caller and
       // an arbitrary nonce (ZERO in the code) since we are running
       // a @View method of the account
       BigInteger nonce = ((BigIntegerValue) node
         .runInstanceMethodCallTransaction(TransactionRequests.instanceViewMethodCall
           (account, // payer
           BigInteger.valueOf(50_000), // gas limit
           takamakaCode, // class path for the execution of the transaction MethodSignatures.NONCE, // method
-            account))) // receiver of the method call .getValue();
+          account)).get()) // receiver of the method call .getValue();

       // we get the chain identifier of the network String chainId = ((StringValue) node
         .runInstanceMethodCallTransaction(TransactionRequests.instanceViewMethodCall
           (account, // payer
           BigInteger.valueOf(50_000), // gas limit
           takamakaCode, // class path for the execution of the transaction MethodSignatures.GET_CHAIN_ID, // method
-            node.getManifest()))) // receiver of the method call .getValue();
+          manifest)).get()) // receiver of the method call .getValue();

       var gasHelper = GasHelpers.of(node);

       // we install family-0.0.1-SNAPSHOT.jar in the node: our account will pay TransactionReference family = node
         .addJarStoreTransaction(TransactionRequests.jarStore
           (signer, // an object that signs with the payer's private key account, // payer
           nonce, // payer's nonce: relevant since this is not a call to a @View method! chainId, // chain identifier: relevant since this is not a call to a @View method!
           BigInteger.valueOf(300_000), // gas limit: enough for this very small jar gasHelper.getSafeGasPrice(), // gas price: at least the current gas price of the network takamakaCode, // class path for the execution of the transaction Files.readAllBytes(familyPath), // bytes of the jar to install takamakaCode)); // dependencies of the jar that is being installed

       // we increase our copy of the nonce, ready for further
       // transactions having the account as payer nonce = nonce.add(ONE);

       System.out.println("family-0.0.1.jar installed at: " + family);
     }
   }